 Financial aid for active and reserve members of the military forces is available through the DANTES (Defense Activity for Non-Traditional Education Support) program.
 Contact your service’s Education Center or your unit education representative.
 Information is available on the DANTES website www.dantes.doded.mil.

 Sometimes the standard loans are not enough for students, this is where alternative loans become an option.
 These loans have a higher interest rate than the Stafford and PLUS loans.
 We do not add these to the award letter unless a student specifically asks.
-More information is in the Student Financial Services Office.
+Here are some of those loan opportunities:

 How to Apply for Financial Aid

 - Apply for admission to Barclay College.
 A financial aid package will not be awarded until acceptance is finalized.
 The application for admission is also the application for institutional merit-based financial aid, but not for need-based or federal financial aid.

 - Complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA can be obtained from high school counselors or by writing or phoning Barclay’s Student Financial Services Office (607 N. Kingman, Haviland, KS 67059, 1-800-862-0226).
 It can also be completed online at the FAFSA web site.
 Some financial aid sources have limited funding; therefore it is important to complete this application early.